jijihohococo/ichi-validation/README.md

 ```

 It is the validation data field name.
-For the example, we set 'age'.
+For the example, it is 'age'.

 ```php